spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 The blogging platform is up and maintained by them, that's their problem.

-**Conclusion**, bloggin platforms win on this side only for the time element.
+**Conclusion**, blogging platforms win on this side only for the time element.
 Again, for your own blog this can a learning experience which will set you up for when this happens in the future.